lintosunny/ecommerce-chatbot/README.md

 * Discussions: Use GitHub Discussions for questions
 * Contact: lintosunny111@gmail.com

+## Contribution
+Feel free to contribute or adapt the chatbot to your own platform!

 ## License
 This project is licensed under the MIT License

----
-Feel free to contribute or adapt the chatbot to your own platform!